-The second drop list allows the user to change the camera configuration any time after a power-up (see feature UserSetSelector).
-To reset the camera to the factory configuration, select Factory Setting and click Load.
-To save a current camera configuration, select User Set 1 or 2 and click Save.
-Select a saved user set and click Load to restore a saved configuration.
+The second list allows the user to change the camera configuration any time after a power-up (see UserSetSelector).

+- To reset the camera to factory configuration, select Factory Setting and click Load. - To save the current camera configuration, select UserSet 1 or UserSet 2 and click Save. - To restore a previously saved configuration, select a user set and click Load.